-The Company has a single shareholder, Mortgage Trust Limited, which is itself a wholly owned subsidiary of Paragon Bank PLC, the ultimate parent company is Paragon Banking Group PLC.
+The Company is a wholly owned subsidiary of Idem Capital Holdings Limited, Paragon Banking Group PLC is the ultimate parent company of the Group.
 The interests of the Company's shareholders thus coincide with those of the shareholders of the Group (s172 (1)(f)).